 Dr. Grandin argues for neurodiversity.
 Neurodiversity is an idea which asserts that atypical (neurodivergent) neurological development is a normal human difference that is to be recognized and respected as any other human variation.
 Differences may arise in ways of processing information, including language, sound, images, light, texture, taste, or movement. (borrowed from this Wikipedia definition)

 First, Dr. Grandin talked about the fact that some children with Aspergers have a visual mind.
 To understand this visual intelligence, she stated that we have to understand that these children actually think in pictures.
 (She explains this in detail in her book, Thinking in Pictures).
-When the word “steeple” is used, for example, Dr. Grandin recalls specific images from different points in her life.
+When she hears the word ”steeple” , Dr. Grandin recalls specific images from different points in her life.
 So for every word, her mind “downloads” a sequence of images, almost like a videotape.
 The visual thinker has a perspective that many average people don’t.

 Another type of ‘mind’ or gifted thinking that Dr. Grandin described is the pattern thinker.
 The pattern mind is gifted at seeing patterns in data.
 As a result, they tend to excel in math and music, but can often struggle with reading, for example.